Simplicial complexes from finite projective planes and colored configurations: Relationships with Sidon sets linear codes

 Hence our map $\mathcal{C} \to \mathcal{C}'$ preserves both incidences and colors, which are given by the index $i$ above, so $\mathcal{C} \cong \mathcal{C}'$ as desired.

 By the claims above, $\eta, \theta$ are inverses up to isomorphism. \end{proof}

 Now let $\mathcal{C}$ be the colored $(q + 1)$-configuration obtained from a planar difference set via \cref{planar-colored}.
 Then in the theorem above, we have $G \cong \mathbb{Z}_{q^{2} + q + 1}$, $|B| = q + 1$, and $\mathcal{L}$ perfect.
 This case of the correspondence between (1) and (2) is discussed in Section 3 of~\cite{kovacevic2019sidon}; in particular, we recover a result of Singer on Sidon sets (\cite{singer1938theorem}; see~\cite{bose1962theorems}).
-We also obtain a converse to \cref{planar-colored}:
+We also obtain the following corollary:

-\begin{corollary} Let $\mathcal{C}$ be a colored $(k + 1)$-configuration, such that $\mathcal{C}$ is also a projective plane.
-Then $\mathcal{C}$ arises from a planar difference set (via \cref{planar-colored}). \end{corollary}